Anatomically Guided Latent Diffusion for Brain MRI Progression Modeling: Introduction

 Despite significant progress of BrLP in brain MRI progression modeling, several key issues remain unprobed.
 Traditional approaches train generative models by optimizing voxel-level intensity reconstruction and evaluate models by image-quality metrics.
-As synthetic MRIs achieve near-perfect visual quality, subtle anatomical inaccuracies become harder to detect by human experts or existing metrics \cite{peng2024metadata, jafrasteh2025wasabi}, necessitating training protocols that explicitly maintain accurate morphometric properties in regions and tissue types that are essential for clinical interpretation.
+As synthetic MRIs achieve near-perfect visual quality, such image-quality metrics increasingly fail to capture clinically important morphometric errors \cite{peng2024metadata, jafrasteh2025wasabi}, necessitating training protocols that explicitly maintain accurate morphometric properties in regions and tissue types that are essential for clinical interpretation.
 Second, effectively incorporating conditional information remains challenging.
 While models can be conditioned on various clinical covariates (age, sex, diagnosis), ensuring that these conditions meaningfully influence the generation process is non-trivial.
 Multi-stage architectures with indirect conditioning mechanisms (e.g., through cross-attention or separate control modules) may not fully preserve individual-specific characteristics or leverage temporal information effectively, as conditioning signals must pass through multiple transformation stages during synthesis.

 We propose Anatomically Guided Latent Diffusion Model (AG-LDM), a simplified framework for brain MRI progression modeling that addresses these challenges.
 Our approach combines a streamlined two-stage architecture with explicit anatomical supervision through segmentation guidance.
 Conditioned on a baseline image and clinical covariates, AG-LDM can generate a future MRI at a given age and clinical diagnosis while enforcing consistent tissue boundaries.
 AG-LDM achieves state-of-the-art performance while maintaining architectural simplicity and computational efficiency.
 Our key contributions are threefold: